The Safest and Most Dangerous Places in Van Buren County, IA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Van Buren County is $303 per year, which is $161 less than the national average and $23 less than Iowa's state average.
-Below we compare counties similar to Van Buren County:
+The overall cost of crime per resident in Van Buren County is $303 per year, which is $161 less than the national average and $23 less than Iowa's state average.
+The comparison below uses counties similar to Van Buren County:

 • In Scott County, IA, crime costs $372 per person, which is $69 more than in Van Buren County.